-Women who have had unsuccessful attempts with IVF or IVF-ICSI despite having many good-quality eggs retrieved are being offered blastocyst culture as an alternative treatment.
-Women with multiple good-quality embryos on day 3 are also good candidates for blastocyst culture.
+People who have had unsuccessful attempts with IVF or IVF-ICSI despite having many good-quality eggs retrieved are being offered blastocyst culture as an alternative treatment. couples/individuals with multiple good-quality embryos on day 3 are also good candidates for blastocyst culture.
 The ability to select the most viable embryos for transfer and implantation should improve their chance of achieving a pregnancy.

 Please click on the image below to view in full and download our infographic.

-Embryo transfer media are specialised embryo cultures in which a glycoprotein named hyaluronan is used to assist the embryo to implant into a woman’s uterus during IVF.
+Embryo transfer media are specialised embryo cultures in which a glycoprotein named hyaluronan is used to assist the embryo to implant into the uterus during IVF.

 For pregnancy to occur, the developing embryo must implant into the lining of the uterus (endometrium).
 Research shows that hyaluronan plays an important role in assisting embryos to implant.
 Hyaluronan is a naturally occurring substance found in the uterine cavity and fallopian tubes.

-There is some evidence to suggest that women aged over 38 show the most benefit, with a significant increase in pregnancy rates, when a transfer medium with hyaluronan is used (Balaban et el., 2004).
+There is some evidence to suggest that those aged over 38 show the most benefit, with a significant increase in pregnancy rates when a transfer medium with hyaluronan is used (Balaban et el., 2004).
 There have also been studies that indicate frozen/thawed embryos may have increased pregnancy rates through the use of a hyaluronan transfer medium.

 Just before embryo implantation, the developing embryo must “hatch” out of its outer shell (zona pellucida).
 Some embryos seem to have a thicker shell that may decrease their ability to hatch, and therefore reduce the likelihood that they will implant.
-This may be due to the age of the woman or other, unknown reasons.
+This may be due to age or other, unknown reasons.

 The unfertilised egg is surrounded by the zona pellucida membrane.
 The zona pellucida ensures that only one sperm cell enters and fertilises the egg.
 After fertilisation, the embryo begins to cleave into a two-cell, then a four-cell and so on.
 It is at this early cleavage stage that assisted hatching can be performed.

-It has been shown that women older than 37 have a tendency to produce oocytes with a harder and/or thicker zona pellucida than younger women.
-The same goes for women with a high level of Follicle Stimulating Hormone (FSH).
+It has been shown that people older than 37 have a tendency to produce oocytes with a harder and/or thicker zona pellucida than those that are younger.
+The same goes for individuals with a high level of Follicle Stimulating Hormone (FSH).

 The problem of a harder zona pellucida is that the embryo may not hatch and thus not attach to the womb.
 It has been reported that up to 75% of normal embryos may never hatch.
 Laboratory procedures involved in IVF may add to the hardening of the zona, as the embryo is not continually exposed to the enzymes present in the natural environment of the fallopian tubes.